TykTechnologies/tyk-identity-broker/README.md

 The request should be a `POST`.

 If you make this request with a valid user that can bind to the LDAP server, Tyk will redirect the user to the dashboard with a valid session.
-There's no more to it, this mecahnism is pass-through and is transparent to the user, with TIB acting as a direct client to the LDAP provider.
+There's no more to it, this mechanism is pass-through and is transparent to the user, with TIB acting as a direct client to the LDAP provider.

 **Note** The `LDAPUserDN` field MUST contain the special `*USERNAME*` marker in order to construct the users OU properly.